-The young and fearless officer had topped the civil services examination in her very first attempt.
+The young and fearless officer had topped the civil services exmaination in her very first attempt.
 As a Food Safety Commissioner of Kerala she carried out multiple raids on dealers and manufactures and exposed high levels of adulteration and rampant use of pesticides in foodstuffs.
-During the 2018 Kerala floods her role as the District collector of Thrissur in coordinating the rescue operations was praiseworthy.
+During the 2018 Kerala floods her role as the District collector of Kochi in cordinating the rescue operations was praiseworthy.

 An IAS officer who is fondly called as “ Collector Bro” by the people of Kerala for his citizen friendly and participative approach in governance.The collector launched “ compassionate Kozhikode” , an initiative to eradicate hunger in the District.
 His initiative was chosen Internationale Tourismus-Börse Berlin as one of the 50 inspirational projects from around the world.
 He is considered as a pioneer in using social media for governance in India.